wcarhart/docs/docs/chiller/installation.md

 ```

 ## Next steps
-To verify that chiller installed properly, use the `help` option.
+To verify that chiller installed properly, use the `help` subcommand.
 ```bash
 chiller help
 ```